| Romans 9:18-21 states: "Therefore hath he mercy

 objector has no alternative, but either to give up his

-2. The second objection commonly raised against the
+point, or blaspheme his Maker."
+20 2.
+The second objection commonly raised against the

 doctrine of election is that it negates human responsibility